 The candidacy examination process marks a significant change in a student's status in the academy, so there are, yet again, forms to be completed.
-Once the student passes the examination, they file the D-2 form, "Candidacy Exam Results," which serves as the application for doctoral candidacy.
-At the same time, the student also files the D-3 form, Doctoral Dissertation Proposal.
+Once the student passes the examination, they file the "Doctoral Degree and Application for Candidacy" online milestone form (previously known as D-2), which serves as the application for doctoral candidacy.
+At the same time, the student also files the online milestone form, "Dissertation Proposal" (previously known as D-3).
 In the GSS doctoral program, the D-2 and D-3 are filed simultaneously, since the proposal defense functions as a central component of the candidacy exam.